-Lecturer Jim Tierney teaches the required clinical course, the Role of the State Attorney General, in the fall semester, and oversees and directs the clinic.
-Dana Pierce, Director of Externships in the Office of Clinical and Pro Bono Programs, coordinates the clinical placements with students.
+Lecturers on Law Jim Tierney and Peter Brann teach the required clinical course, the Role of the State Attorney General, in the fall semester.
+Professor Tierney oversees and directs the clinic.

-The fall and spring Government Lawyer: Attorney General Clinic offers students the opportunity to work with the Massachusetts Attorney General’s Office.
+The fall and spring Government Lawyer: Attorney General Clinic offers students the opportunity to work with the Office of the Massachusetts Attorney General.
 Clinical student responsibilities include writing and research pertinent to the division in which they are placed.
 Potential divisions include the Criminal Bureau, Government Bureau, and Public Protection Bureau.
+Placements are arranged by the State Attorney General’s office based on capacity in coordination with the Office of Clinical and Pro Bono Programs.
+All work assignments will be at the direction and supervision of the Massachusetts Office of Attorney General.

 Office of the Massachusetts Attorney General